Skip to contents

 show_ph_test

 Logical.
-Show proportional hazards test?
+Display the proportional hazards validation check.

 show_params